jhpyle/docassemble/_docs/functions.md

 user on the same server may cause **docassemble** to run `update_locale()` and change it to the wrong setting.

-If you want to host different interviews on the same server that use different locale settings (e.g., to format a numbers as 1,000,000 in one interview, but 1.000.000 in another), you will need to make sure your [installation] runs the web server in a multi-process, single-thread configuration.
-Then you can begin each interview with `initial` code such as:
+If you want to host different interviews that use different locale settings on the same server (e.g., to format a numbers as 1,000,000 in one interview, but 1.000.000 in another), you will need to make sure you run the **docassemble** web server in a multi-process, single-thread configuration.
+(See [installation] for instructions on how to do that.)
+Then you would need to begin each interview with `initial` code such as:

 {% highlight yaml %}